johnli0135/parenthesizer/README.md

 End-of-file is treated as a blank line of lowest possible indentation level.

 Indentations are preserved after addition of parentheses.

-These rules imply that any arguments to a function must be indented more than the function name.

 For example,
 ```racket